tmnguyen1403/TipCalculator/README.md

 1. I created the project with default using SwiftUI.
 I didn't realize that until I followed the tutorial and tried to run the app on the simulator.
 I tried to delete the SwiftUI file and reconfig it but there were too many errors.
 In the end, I decided to copy the code and restart the project with story board default.

+2. There was a struggle when I tried to change the currency and thousand separator.
+At first, I thought the app would allow users to change the currency symbol.
+I was struggling for a while because that task would require to store all of currency symbols in the world.
+Later, I reviewed the requirement and used locale settings to implement the feature.
+`However, the decimal number was not converted correctly if the selected region (such as Germany) uses comma instead of dot.
+Therefore, I had to use Regex to replace the "comma" with "dot" for those specific regions.

+3. I still have struggle setting contrainsts and make the UI looks nice.

 ## License